isomerpages/govtech-stp/_vaccinated-travel-lane/Frequently Asked Questions.md

 <div id="QRcode"></div>

-#### 1. What are the accepted proof of vaccination and which can I upload onto the VTP portal?
+#### 1. What is considered accepted proof of vaccination and which can I upload onto the VTP portal?

 <p style="line-height:1.5; margin-top:15px;  font-size:20px; color:red;"><b><u>For Singapore Citizens and Permanent Residents</u></b></p>